-3 (16%) of the planning applications which were refused, were refused on the basis of landscape impact (and other reasons).
-Of those one was in the AONB.
+6 (15%) of the planning applications which were refused, were refused on the basis of landscape impact (and other reasons).
+Of those two were in relation to the setting of the AONB/Wolds AHLV and the National Park and Fringe of Moors AHLV, respectively.
+All but one of the remaining refusals were in the Wolds Area of High Landscape Value.